 For more information, see Regulations section 1.468B-2(I).
 Payments to foreign persons.
 See the Instructions for Form 1042-S, relating to U.S. source income of foreign persons, for reporting requirements relating to payments to foreign persons.
 B. When to file.
-File Form 1096 with Forms 1098, 1099, or W-2G by March 1, 1999.
-Brokers may file Forms 1096 and 1099-B anytime after the reporting period they elect to adopt (month, quarter, or year), but not later than March 1, 1999.
-File Form 1096 with Forms 5498 by June 1, 1999.
+File Forms 1098, 1099, or W-2G on paper or magnetic media by February 28, 2000 (March 31, 2000, if filing electronically).
+Also file Form 1096 to transmit paper forms.
+Brokers may file Forms 1096 and 1099-B anytime after the reporting period they elect to adopt (month, quarter, or year), but not later than the due date.
+File Form 1096 with Forms 5498 and 5498-MSA by May 31, 2000.
 You will meet the requirement to file if the form is properly addressed and mailed on or before the due date.
-If the regular due date falls on a Saturday, Sunday, or legal holiday, file on the next business day.
+If the regular due date falls on a Saturday, Sunday, or legal holiday, file by the next business day.
 A business day is any day that is not a Saturday, Sunday, or legal holiday.
-See part H later about providing Forms 1098, 1099, 5498, and W-2G or statements to recipients.
+See part H on page 7 about providing Forms 1098, 1099, 5498, and W-2G or statements to recipients.

 Private delivery services.
 You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing" rule for information returns.
 The IRS publishes a list of the designated private delivery services in September of each year.
-The list published in September 1997 includes only the following:
+The list published in September 1998 includes only the following:

-- Airborne Express (Airborne): Overnight Air Express Service, Next Afternoon Service, Second Day Service. - DHL Worldwide Express (DHL): DHL "Same Day" Service, DHL USA Overnight. - Federal Express (FedEx): FedEx Priority Overnight, FedEx Standard Overnight, FedEx 2Day. - United Parcel Service (UPS): UPS Next Day Air, UPS Next Day Air Saver, UPS 2nd Day Air, UPS 2nd Day Air A.M.
+• Airborne Express (Airborne): Overnight Air Express Service, Next Afternoon Service, Second Day Service.

+• DHL Worldwide Express (DHL): DHL "Same Day" Service, DHL USA Overnight.

+• Federal Express (FedEx): FedEx Priority Overnight, FedEx Standard Overnight, FedEx 2 Day.

+• United Parcel Service (UPS): UPS Next Day Air, UPS Next Day Air Saver, UPS 2nd Day Air, UPS 2nd Day Air A.M.